San Bernardino Water Quality at a Glance

 Frequently Asked Questions

-Is San Bernardino’s tap water safe to drink?
+Is San Bernardino’s tap water safe to drink in 2026?

-San Bernardino’s tap water meets federal and state drinking water standards.
-The city’s water comes primarily from the Bunker Hill Groundwater Basin, which is naturally replenished by rain and snowmelt from the San Bernardino Mountains.
+San Bernardino’s tap water meets all federal and state drinking water standards.
+The city’s water comes primarily from the Bunker Hill Groundwater Basin, naturally replenished by rain and snowmelt from the San Bernardino Mountains.

 Why might my water taste or smell different sometimes?

-1. Seasonal variations: Natural changes in groundwater quality can occur during heavy rainfall or drought periods
+1. Seasonal variations: Natural changes in groundwater quality can occur during heavy rainfall or drought periods, affecting the blend of local and imported water

-If taste or odor issues persist, contact San Bernardino Municipal Water Department at 909-384-5095 for assistance.
-Running cold water for a few minutes after periods of non-use can often help improve water quality from your tap.
+If taste or odour issues persist, contact SBMWD at 909-384-5095.
+Running cold water for a few minutes after periods of non-use can often help.
+You can also check our water news section for any local quality alerts.

 Does San Bernardino have lead in its water system?